Start9Labs/mastodon-wrapper/README.md

-# Wrapper for hello-world
+# Wrapper for mastodon

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`mastodon` is a simple, minimal project to serve as a template for creating an app for the Embassy.

 ## Dependencies